 When you renew a domain, it adds the renewal period onto the existing time the domain has left.
 So, the expiration date never changes.
 If you registered the domain on May 1st but renewed on April 12th, the domain will renew from the original date of May 1st.
 You never lose any time, it just adds an extra year or 2 onto the existing time.

-- Most domains can be renewed at any time throughout the year, however some foreign or specialty domains (such as .de or .es) have different renewal requirements from their respective registries.
+- Most domains can be renewed at any time throughout the year, however some foreign or specialty domains (such as .de, .es, and .io) have different renewal requirements from their respective registries.
 Any special renewal requirements for these domains are noted in your domain renewal reminder emails which are sent to you starting 4 weeks before the domain's upcoming expiration date.

 - Domains must be renewed in full-year increments.